 WordPress design and coding

-Once the copy was close to being finalized, Dianna recommended that Rachel Cunliffe, of Cre8d Design, provide her recommendations on how best to format the website navigation.
+Once the copy was close to being finalized, Rachel Cunliffe provide her recommendations on how best to format the website navigation.
 The copy deck was becoming quite unwieldy, especially the Products section with all the machine specs.
 We needed Rachel’s perspective on how all the content would be incorporated into a new layout.

 Using the project and messaging strategy and copy, Rachel created the new design, which included her recommendations on how to best present the machines and the specifications.